Capricorn: Mastery, Integrity, and Purpose

 Authority, Boundaries, and Responsibility

-However, in a negative expression, Capricorn risks over-emphasizing boundaries, at the detriment of themselves and others.
-This could manifest as someone who is very repressed, rule-based, or fearful of breaking tradition.
-It could also show up as someone who tyrannically imposes their superiority onto other people, even in a subtle way— dominating through control or through a refusal to be vulnerable.
-In some cases, Capricorn can become so accustomed to being in charge, that they seem to take command over almost any situation that they find themselves in.
-Subconsciously, they could subordinate other people while claiming superiority for themselves.
+In some cases, Capricorn could be so accustomed to being in charge, that they take command over almost any situation that they find themselves in.
 Or, they could fail to respect the greater boundaries of society or the Universe itself, thinking they are “above the law.”
-When this happens, it’s inevitable that a disruptive event will come to humble Capricorn— in one way or another.
+When this happens, it’s inevitable that a disruptive event will come to humble Capricorn, in one way or another.

 Integrity and the Moral Backbone

-This is why Capricorn is also the archetype of the wise elder— someone who has earned insight and status through perseverance, hardship, and the long passage of time.
+This is why Capricorn is also the archetype of the wise elder: someone who has earned insight and status through perseverance, hardship, and the long passage of time.
 The elder is the one who has lived enough life to understand the realities of cause and effect, of loss and gain, and the rewards that come from honest effort.
 These are the people we turn to in moments of uncertainty because they embody the steadiness and discernment that anchor us in reality.
 They show us what it means to live well, and how to do the right thing, even when it’s difficult.
 Capricorn can represent the path toward becoming this wise one, or the need to seek out an elder or mentor to help us mature into that version of ourselves.

 Isolation and Solitude